 - Heatmap: this screen visualizes the entire data set on a map with the possibility to add background layers, zoom in and out on the map, and select areas of interest.

 - Timeline: using this view, you’re able to filter and analyze the data within a certain time range.
 You’ll notice there is a histogram plotted on the timeline, which visualizes a certain value over time, for example number of trips or speed.

 - Data distribution: On the right side, there is a view that displays widgets which show the different properties found in the data that enable a more accurate and direct analysis.

-On the picture below, you’ll notice Bart has selected a wider color variance that intuitively displays the differences in speed values found in the data.
+In the picture below, you’ll notice Bart has selected a wider color variance that intuitively displays the differences in speed values found in the data.
 Next, he draws a circle on the map to select an area of interest for his mobility analysis.
-In this case, the Elbbruke bridge.
+In this case, the Elbbruke Bridge.
 Then, he filters the data inside this area of interest by selecting the ‘Heading’ property, which allows him to only visualize traffic going either South or North.

 As Bart filters the data, it’s important to remember that all three views of the Visual Analytics page are interconnected and, therefore, automatically updated as you filter and apply values to specify your analysis.

 To analyze velocity profiles and identify congestion areas on the Elbbruke Bridge, the easiest approach is to split the map so you double all of your views, which allows you to analyze and instantly compare the traffic activity on the bridge in both directions.
 One map only visualizes the traffic going North, the other one focuses on the traffic going South.
 This is such a powerful feature and can be done instantly on the xyzt.ai platform.